theladyjaye/promptly/README.md

     # no options_format kwarg is provided for ChoiceInput
     # so it will use the default numeric_options
     form.add('color',
-        ChoiceInput('What is your favorite color',
+        SelectInput('What is your favorite color',
             ('red', 'green', 'blue'),
         default=1))